justwast1ngyourtime/justwast1ngyourtime.github.io/README.md

 6. Provides own scripting language so you can write own useless code.
 Here you can download example script http://downloads.useless.com/examples/script.void
 7. You can put useless code anywhere and it won’t break anything.
 That way, you can achive absolutely nothing, get paid and go home.
 8. Implements EDP API 2.0, more can be found here http://exception.disoriented.programming.org
+9. Provides bridge between two type of things everything and nothing.

 ### Modules